 In most countries, the standard substances used for drug abuse are cocaine, heroin, cannabis and alcohol or even pain medications such as morphine or Vicodin.
 In Africa, however, there is a rising trend with the abuse of Tramadol, a painkiller usually one tenth of morphine’s strength.

-This medicine was originally developed by the German pharmaceutical company Grünenthal and brought into the market in 1977, like african porn.
+This medicine was originally developed by the German pharmaceutical company Grünenthal and brought into the market in 1977.
 When the patent expired, generics started to flood the Indian, Chinese and specially, the African markets.

 However, the high demand for tramadol in Africa began as a consequence of its low price and accessibility, since many of the regulated drugs for pain management such as morphine were rarely available, and it started being used by doctors, nurses and public health institutions to control pain driven diseases.